leiradel/qrc1/README.md

 There's a C version at `etc/qrc1.c`, which I wrote only to validate that I could really understand the original JavaScript that encodes the message (available in the second issue of the [Paged Out!](https://pagedout.institute/) magazine).

+There's also a modified version of **zxtext2p** that will auto-run the generated program starting at the first line.

 ## License

 MIT, enjoy.